 Traditional Chinese Medicine uses nutrition as a tool to maintain health and promote healing.
 Eating a yin diet with your heavy meal in the late afternoon is good general advice, but your constitution may need a slightly different routine.
 The proportion of yin food matters and varies from person to person.
-To get the best summer eating tips, contact us and together we’ll make a plan that’s perfect for you.
+To get the best summer eating tips, contact me and together we’ll make a plan that’s perfect for you.

 Acupuncture and Stress